HyeonWooGa/cocoa-clone-2022/README.md

 This is my first step to become a Web Developer and Blochain Programmer.

-Maybe I'm not good and just like Kkoma at this Cocoa Clone project.
+Maybe I'm not good and just like Newbie at this Cocoa Clone project.

 But I'll learn and practice how to make front-end(HTML, CSS) in this project.